graphcore/examples/applications/popart/resnext_inference/README.md

 **2) Partition the dataset**

-Assuming you are running on 8 IPUs, this dataset should be partitioned into 8 distinct directories so each one can be read and streamed onto an IPU by a different process.
+Assuming you are running on 8 IPUs, the COCO dataset should be partitioned into 8 distinct directories so each one can be read and streamed onto an IPU by a different process.
 To set the dataset partition up, make a directory to contain the data subsets, and then run `partition_dataset.py` as follows:

-Set `data-dir` to the location of the COCO dataset.

 ```
 (popart) $ mkdir datasets
 (popart) $ python partition_dataset.py --data-dir /localdata/datasets/coco/val2014 --partitions 8 --output datasets
 ```

+Where `data-dir` is the location of the COCO dataset.

 ### Running the model

 **1) Download the model**

-To download the pretrained ResNext101 model from Cadene’s pretrained models repository (https://github.com/Cadene/pretrained-models.pytorch#resnext), convert to ONNX, and create a copy with chosen batch size (in this example a batch size of 6), run:
+To download the pretrained ResNext101 model from Cadene’s pretrained models repository (https://github.com/Cadene/pretrained-models.pytorch#resnext), convert it to ONNX format, and create a copy with chosen batch size (in this example a batch size of 6), run:

 ```
 (popart) $ python get_model.py --batch-size 6
 ```

 This will populate `models/resnext101_32x4d/`.
-Rerun to create additional ONNX protobufs for every batch size you intend to use.
+Rerun this script to create additional ONNX protobufs for every batch size you intend to use.

 **2) Run the model**